Snakes: Queensland Identification

 They are found in high-moisture environments such as rainforests.
 They will hide during the day underneath a wide variety of objects including fallen timber and stones.

-Rough-scaled snake (Tropidechis carinatus)
+Rough-scaled Snake (Tropidechis carinatus)

 This highly venomous snake is olive to greyish colour with black flecks that form irregular bands/blotches.
 The underside is greenish-grey.
 Their name is derived from the raised lines or keels on the body scales that cover their backs/sides.